 The iPhone maker adds that the efficiency CPU cores consume one-third of the power of rivals.
-We’re guessing this is compared to the Arm Cortex-A510 seen in the Snapdragon 8 Gen 1 series, Samsung Exynos 2200, and MediaTek Dimensity 9000.
+We’re guessing this is compared to the Arm Cortex-A510 seen in 2022’s Snapdragon 8 Gen 1 series, Samsung Exynos 2200, and MediaTek Dimensity 9000.

 In other words, Apple can continue to get away with using smaller batteries in its iPhones compared to Android devices.
 These chips combined with iOS are simply delivering more efficiency than Android phones.